intel/torch-xpu-ops/README.md

 # Torch XPU Operators*
 ===========================

-Torch XPU Operators* is a SYCL kernel implementation of PyTorch ATen operators on Intel GPU devices, aiming to bring Intel® Data Center GPU Max Series into [PyTorch](https://github.com/pytorch) open source community for AI workload acceleration.
-Refer to [SYCL kernels for ATen Operators RFC](https://github.com/pytorch/pytorch/issues/114835) for more details.
+Torch XPU Operators* implements PyTorch ATen operators for Intel GPU devices, aiming to agilely support PyTroch ATen operations and buffer these operations for Intel GPU upstreaming .
+For more details, refer to [SYCL kernels for ATen Operators RFC](https://github.com/pytorch/pytorch/issues/114835) for more details.

 ## 1. Overview